What is Attorney-Client Privilege?

 - Children and Parenting Practices

 - Allegations of Abuse, including Emotional, Physical, or Sexual

 - Mental Health Issues

 It’s important to know that anyone can be open and honest with his or her attorney.
-It’s the attorney’s job to competently represent you based on all information available.
-The attorney-client privileges allow this to work.
+It’s the attorney’s job to represent clients based on all information available.
+If a client withholds information, this can weaken representation.

 For other divorce or family law questions, please consult the list to the left or the FAQ page.
 If you’re interested in retaining an attorney to help you, please feel free to contact my office for a consultation using the contact information on the left or the contact form on the Majeski Law home page.
 For Minnesota Court rules, go here.